About Rev. John I. Jenkins, C.S.C.

 Fr.
 Jenkins has also strengthened Notre Dame's relationship with the South Bend community in tangible ways, including the establishment and staffing of the Robinson Community Learning Center – a learning center and gathering space for the community near campus, construction of the $225 million mixed-use commercial and residential Eddy Street Commons, and the creation of Innovation Park where technology-driven research helps to create jobs locally.
 Notre Dame's economic impact locally amounts to approximately $1.2 billion annually and the direct and indirect employment of 13,700 people.

-Within the next two years, Notre Dame expects to break ground on the largest construction project in its 172-year history with the 770,000 square-foot Campus Crossroads Project, in which state-of-the-art academic buildings, student life and digital technology centers will be built on the exteriors of Notre Dame's iconic football stadium.
+In the Fall of 2014, Notre Dame broke ground on the largest construction project in its 172-year history with the 770,000 square-foot Campus Crossroads Project, in which state-of-the-art academic buildings, student life and digital technology centers will be built on the exteriors of Notre Dame's iconic football stadium.
 It will bring students, faculty and others engaged in scholarly, artistic and athletic pursuits in close communion while optimizing underutilized space to preserve the pedestrian character of the Notre Dame campus.

 All of these advances, Fr.
 Jenkins said, "would not be possible without outstanding students and faculty, the skill and dedication of our executive team, the guidance of our trustees, along with their generosity and that of alumni and other friends, as well as the careful stewardship of their resources."

 Recognizing the high cost of education, the University under Fr.
 Jenkins’ leadership has continued to increase financial aid, providing financial assistance to attend Notre Dame to students of demonstrated need.
 Last year, 57 percent of Notre Dame undergraduates received some form of financial aid directly from the University, averaging just under $28,000 or 65 percent of tuition.